 Traveling alone doesn’t mean you are lonely, it means you can handle all sorts of possible situations on your own including a random conversation with a stranger.
 Travel solo means you get to meet and talk to people outside your culture, preference, and usual circle without feeling scared.
 In fact, it excites you.
 You don’t feel shy or bothered by the company of a new found friend.
 You may even be up for splitting a cab fare or sharing an expensive dessert.

-One of the greatest gifts you can give to yourself while you travel solo is some “me time”.
+One of the greatest gifts you can give to yourself while you travel solo is some “”.
 You find fulfillment in treating yourself with a cup of tea or coffee in a fancy tucked-away coffee shop.
-You feel an unexplainable kind of fun when you sit on a park’s bench alone, eat dinner alone, watch movies alone with or without the presence of people in groups or in pairs because you are just simply happy being on your own.
+You feel an unexplainable kind of fun when you sit on a park’s bench alone, eat dinner alone, alone with or without the presence of people in groups or in pairs because you are just simply happy being on your own.

 To experience and get a good grasp of a certain culture, you have to fearlessly try their food.
 And I say fearlessly because your choices could range from the place’s most special delicacy to the most exotic or the most bizarre.
 Since you travel solo, you have no companion to rely on what to eat for lunch or dinner.
 However, this doesn’t stop you from asking strangers for recommendations.
 The adventurous side in you just couldn’t wait to try a whole new gastronomic experience.